Seamless Integration of Analysis and Design: Automatic CAD Reconstruction of Post-Analysis Geometries: Basic concepts: CAD representations, NURBS, and related algorithms

-The primary reconstruction principle applied in this work is spline fitting.
-While the details are left for the specific uses in Sec.~\ref{sec_spline_fit} and \ref{sec_composition}, we sketch the general concept in the following.
-In spline fitting, we aim to find a spline representation that interpolates a given set of points.
-Starting point is always a set of target points as well as an initial spline.
+In this work, we use splines to map between two point clouds.
+We use spline fitting to construct such a spline mapping from given points, where the initial set of points (Fig.~\ref{fig:fittingProcedure}A) is assumed to be in the parameter space (Fig.~\ref{fig:fittingProcedure}B).
+We then aim to find a spline representation that interpolates the second set of points in physical space (Fig.~\ref{fig:fittingProcedure}C), i.e., after applying the spline mapping.

+The starting point of such a spline fit is always a set of sampling points, where for each point the coordinates in the initial as well as in the shape-optimized model are known, as well as an initial spline.
 We associate each target point to one point on the initial spline, i.e., we determine the parametric coordinates of the associated point.
-Subsequently, we place control points minimizing the distance between the target and their associated points.
+Subsequently, we find those control point positions that generate a spline where the distance between the target and their associated points is minimized.
 Examples of this concept are found in the book by Piegl and Tiller \cite{NURBS_Book} or the work by Weiss et al. \cite{WEISS200219}.

-In the case of CAD reconstruction, a simplification can be made: Since there is an initial grid $\initialmesh$ that has been generated upon the initial spline $\spline{S}$, the parametric coordinates can be reused, simplifying the fitting problem to a search for the optimal control-point positions.
-While modifying the spline parameterization is specific to the Sec.~\ref{sec_spline_fit} and \ref{sec_composition}, we outline how to optimally place the control points in the following.
-With $\spline{S}$, a spline of fixed parameterization, we denote the to-be-deformed spline. $\initialmesh$ denotes the initial set of grid points that have been generated in such a way that they lie on the initial shape of $\spline{S}$ at the parametric coordinates $\boldsymbol{\Xi}$ meaning that $\spline{S}\left(\boldsymbol{\Xi}\right)=\initialmesh$.
+While the modeling flexibility of a spline largely depends on its parametrization and degree, we illustrate the choice of these quantities in Sec.~\ref{sec_composition}, and we first outline how to optimally place the control points in the following.
+We denote the to-be-deformed spline with a fixed parameterization by $\spline{S}$. $\initialmesh$ denotes the initial set of grid points that have been generated in such a way that they lie on the initial shape of $\spline{S}$ at the parametric coordinates $\boldsymbol{\Xi}$ meaning that $\spline{S}\left(\boldsymbol{\Xi}\right)=\initialmesh$.
 Finally, we are given a set of target points $\deformedmesh$ that are to be interpolated by a deformed version $\deformed{\spline{S}}$.
-In order to achieve this new representation, we minimize
+The Euclidean distance measures the pointwise reconstruction error at point $i$ as